 The basic document in the purchasing system is the purchase order.
-A purchase order must be obtained by the Department prior to making any purchases of \$5,000 or greater of \$5,000 or mere.
-No invoice may be honored for purchases \$5,000 or greater at this dollar level unless it is supported by a properly signed purchase order.
+A purchase order must be obtained by the Department prior to making any purchases of \$5,000 or greater.
+No invoice may be honored for purchases \$5,000 or greater unless it is supported by a properly signed purchase order.
 The purchase order should be pre-numbered for control purposes and should include complete specifications or reference to specifications, as well as shipping and invoicing instructions.
-Copies of the approved purchase orders should be transmitted to and filed by various sections in the agency for future use/referencewill be stored electronically in Gaston County's electronic financial system MUNIS. .
-Michael - you'll wan o modify this section as Purchasing no longer keeps a copy since the PO is stored electronically n our financial system Munis.
-But I don't know if DHHS still requires copies, so modify as opropriate.
+Copies of the approved purchase orders will be stored electronically in Gaston County's electronic financial system MUNIS.

-The first step in the purchase order process is for the Department Head or his/her designee to solicit written quotes from various vendors following the applicable procedure in this policy document.
+- The first step in the purchase order process is for the Department Head or his/her designee to solicit written quotes from various vendors following the applicable procedure in this policy document.
 For purchases at the formal level, coordinate with the Purchasing Division.
-Where a contract is required, the contract and contract control sheet must be executed prior to purchase order issue.

-A purchase requisition (request for a purchase order) should be prepared by the department head or the designated representative requiring the purchase and then electroncailly electronically released into Requisition workflow. forwarded to the urchasing Division.
-The requisition should indicate:

-o the vendor name, address and number

-- shipping address

-- requisition number

-- any special instructions for the vendor, a contract number and/or quote number when applicable

-- quantity and purchase description, with unit and extended cost,

-- freight cost or freight estimate

-- accounting code(s),

-- date required if applicable

-- Two copies of the requisition are prepared by the Department; the original goes to the Purchasing Division and the duplicate remains in the department that entered the requisition.
-Copies of approved purchase orders will be stored electronically in Gaston County's electronic financial system MUNIS.
-Modify as noted above.

-Formatted: Strikethrough, Highlight Formatted: Strikethrough, Highlight

-Formatted: Highlight

-Formatted: Strikethrough, Highlight
+Where a contract is required, the contract and contract control sheet must be executed prior to purchase order issue. - A purchase requisition (request for a purchase order) should be prepared by the department head or the designated representative requiring the purchase and then electronically released into Requisition workflow.
+The requisition should indicate: - o the vendor name, address and number - o shipping address - o requisition number - any special instructions for the vendor, a contract number and/or quote number when applicable - o quantity and purchase description, with unit and extended cost, - o freight cost or freight estimate - accounting code(s), - o date required if applicable - Copies of approved purchase orders will be stored electronically in Gaston County's electronic financial system MUNIS. - If the commodity is financed with FTA funds passes through from NCDOT, the required federal clauses must be attached to the purchase order. - The department submits the requisition and supporting paperwork (including the written quotes and DHHS Director approval) electronically to the Purchasing Division in order for a purchase order to be prepared.

+13 This applies to all Section 5311, 5310, 5316, and 5317 projects and all State funded projects.

-- If the commodity is financed with FTA funds passes through from NCDOT, the required federal clauses must be attached to the purchase order. - The department submits the requisition and supporting paperwork (including the written quotes and DHHS Director approval) electronically to the Purchasing Division in order for a purchase order to be prepared. - The pre-audit is done when the Purchasing Manager (Finance Director or Assistant County Manager), Financial Operations Manager, or Assistant Financial Operations Manager signs the purchase order. - At a minimum, five (5 one) copies copy of the purchase order should be generated. - o One (1) copy is for the vendor and will be sent to ordering department to forward to vendor.
-Ordering department downloads the Purchase Order and issues to Vendor. - Two (2) additional copies are sent to the ordering department: one will be retained for department's records, the other is the receiving copy which will be returned signifying approval to pay.
-After payment, this copy will be retained in Finance with other payment records Michael pPayment is now processed by the department and released electronically with documentation for Finance to review and pay. - Two (2) copies are kept in the Purchasing Division
+- The pre-audit is done when the Purchasing Manager (Finance Director or Assistant County Manager), Financial Operations Manager, or Assistant Financial Operations Manager signs the purchase order. - At a minimum, one copy of the purchase order should be generated. - One (1) copy is for the vendor and will be sent to ordering department to forward to vendor.
+Ordering department downloads the Purchase Order and issues to Vendor. - Payment is now processed by the department and released electronically with documentation for Finance to review and pay.